Conservative descent for semi-orthogonal decompositions: Mates and idempotent comonads

 Then $\Phi' = (K', p', q', \mathcal{K}':=h^*\mathcal{K}) \colon X' \ra Y'$ is the base change of $\Phi$ along $u$.
 We denote the right adjoint functors of the Fourier--Mukai transforms $\Phi \colon \D_\qc(X) \ra \D_\qc(Y)$ and $\Phi' \colon \D_\qc(X') \ra \D_\qc(Y')$ by $\Psi$ and $\Psi'$, respectively (cf.~\eqref{eq-fm-functor-right}). \end{setting}

-In Setting~\ref{set:FM-flat-BC} we obtain the following diagram where the 2-isomorphisms $\alpha$ and $\lambda$ are the obvious ones, and the 2-isomorphism $\beta$ is the base change transformation for $q_*$ along the flat morphism $g$.
-Note that $\beta$ is indeed a 2-isomorphism by Proposition~\ref{prop-concentrated-base-change} since $q$ is concentrated.
+In Setting~\ref{set:FM-flat-BC} we obtain the following diagram where the 2-isomorphisms $\alpha$ and $\lambda$ are the obvious ones, and the 2-isomorphism $\beta$ is the inverse of the base change transformation for $q_*$ along the flat morphism $g$.
+Note that this base change transformation is indeed a 2-isomorphism by Proposition~\ref{prop-concentrated-base-change} since $q$ is concentrated.

 The vertical compositions of the two columns in this diagram are the Fourier--Mukai transforms $\Phi$ and $\Phi'$.

 \begin{proposition}[Flat base change for Fourier--Mukai transforms] In Setting~\ref{set:FM-flat-BC} consider the 2-isomorphism